goauthentik/authentik/website/integrations/services/paperless-ng/index.md

 **Provider**
 In authentik, go to the Admin Interface and click _Applications/Providers_.

 Create a Proxy Provider.
-Give it a name (e.g. `Paperless Proxy`), then choose explicit or implicit consent (whether you want authentic to show a button to proceed to Paperless after login, or to just go there).
+Give it a name (e.g. `Paperless Proxy`), then choose explicit or implicit consent (whether you want authentik to show a button to proceed to Paperless after login, or to just go there).

 Choose Forward Auth (single application), then add the External host: `https://paperless.company`